GluuFederation/docs-ce-prod/docs/source/authn-guide/pw-reset.md

 ## Overview

-An administrator can configure the Forgot Password feature by following these steps:
+An administrator can configure the Gluu Server's built-in Forgot Password feature by following these steps:

 1. Provide the SMTP Server configuration
 1. Enable password reset on OxTrust adminUI